-It’s great to have you on the podcast today.
-Giovanni.
+It’s great to have you on the podcast today, Giovanni.
 Many of our listeners will no doubt be aware of the current electoral and the election results in Italy.
-But for those that are not apparently with Neo fascist roots and brothers of Italy looks like they’ve secured the most votes in Italy’s national election looking to deliver Italy’s first far right led government since World War Two and to make its leader Giorgia Meloni, Italy’s first female Premier, are you surprised by this result?
+But for those that are not it looks like Brothers of Italy, a party with neo-fascist roots, has secured the most votes and is looking to deliver Italy’s first far right led government since World War Two and to make its leader Giorgia Meloni, Italy’s first female Premier.
+Are you surprised by this result?

 Giovanni Capoccia 02:21

 No, I don’t think anybody is surprised by these results, given how the polls have been going in the last year or so.
-Georgia Maloney’s party in brothers of Italy was slowest for poor point 4% in 2018.
-But it has been rising steadily in the polls.
-Since then, one look at the historical series of the polls that have been served feel that in this time, this five years, one sees a steady rise, landing exactly in the mid 20s, where the party is today.
+Georgia Meloni’s party Brothers of Italy polled at about 4% in , but it has been rising steadily in the polls.
+Since then, if one looks at the historical series of the polls in the last five years, one sees a steady rise, landing exactly in the mid-20s, where the party is today.

 Dominic Bowen 02:55

 In 2018, it would be difficult for anyone then to predict it in 2022.
 That’d be the leading party.
-How is that occurred?
+How has that occurred?
 And what’s the reason behind that?

 Giovanni Capoccia 03:05

-Well, one thing to say certainly is that the party brothers of Italy, has been the only party only party of some significance, let’s say to constantly be in the opposition.
-Over the last five years. last five years, I’ve seen three different governments in Italy, the first one a pretty unusual coalition between the northern league that at the time, or I should say the league, because that’s the new name of the party at the time, faring much better than now around 18%.
-Joining forces with quite politically undefinable in terms of left right Five Star movement that in 2018, polled as the largest party in Italy with more than 30% more than 32% To be precise.
-So the two parties together, five star and Five Star Movement and northern league formed a quite unexpected coalition.
-That was the only possibility after it was pretty clear that none of the three poles that existed at the time in the Italian film centre right or centre left and the Five Star Movement on itself would have a majority.
-So the five cent movement formula government with the league with the League for the last for about a year and a half.
-This was replaced by an also quite unexpected alliance between the Five Star Movement and the left and the centre left that also acid and other roughly a year and a half.
-And that one was replaced by a government of national unity, headed by Mario Draghi.
-They lasted until now also roughly 18 months.
-Throughout these three governments, brothers of Italy was in opposition and therefore they could capitalise on anything that was, let’s say, cause of dissatisfaction for whatever electoral constituency in the case of the draggy government, the last government that is still formally in charge, they could also probably capitalise on the fact that draggy was a technocrat and so they could also push on the rhetoric of restoring democracy and a democratically elected government.
-The other factor is that the what have been until five years ago, the key member of this coalition that was going is foresight earlier, has been on a slow, long and steady decline.
-At the European elections of 2019.
-The party of Slovenia scored 34%.
-And since then has been, however, declining because unlike Maloney, Liga did take part in two of the three governments that I mentioned before.
+Well, one thing to say certainly is that the party Brothers of Italy has been the only party of some significance to constantly be in the opposition.
+The last five years have seen three different governments in Italy.
+The first one was a pretty unusual coalition between the Northern League, or I should say the League, because that’s the new name of the party, at the time faring much better than now at around 18%, joining forces with the quite politically undefinable (in terms of left-right) Five Star Movement that in 2018 polled as the largest party in Italy with more than 30% –more than 32% To be precise.
+So the two parties together, Five Star Movement and League formed a quite unexpected coalition.
+That was the only possibility, after it was pretty clear that none of the three poles that existed at the time –the Italian centre right or centre left and the Five Star Movement itself– would have a majority.
+So the Five Star Movement formed a government with the League that lasted for about a year and a half.
+This was replaced by an also quite unexpected alliance between the Five Star Movement and the centre left that also lasted roughly a year and a half.
+And that one was replaced by a government of national unity, headed by Mario Draghi that lasted until now, also roughly 18 months.
+Throughout these three governments, Brothers of Italy was in opposition, and therefore they could capitalise on anything that was, let’s say, a cause of dissatisfaction for whatever electoral constituency.
+In the case of the Draghi government –the last government that is still formally in charge– they could also probably capitalise on the fact that Draghi is a technocrat and so they could also push on the rhetoric of restoring democracy and a democratically elected government.
+The other factor is that what have been until five years ago, the key member of this coalition, Forza Italia, has been on a slow, long and steady decline.
+At the European elections of 2019, the party of Salvini scored 34%.
+Since then it has been, however, declining because unlike Meloni, Lega did take part in two of the three governments that I mentioned before.

 Dominic Bowen 05:23 I think turnout for the recent election in Italy was a historic low of about 64%.
-Is it and this is this is concerning, you know, when somebody looks at data, somebody looks at risks and trends, you know, I see this as a potential of a potential concern.
+This is concerning, you know, when somebody looks at data, somebody looks at risks and trends, you know, I see this as a potential of a potential concern.
 It is possible, of course, that voters sat at home in impact to protest, and also because they were disenfranchised by the backroom deals that have created three governments since the last election.
 But what can be done to reduce the risks of continued political disenfranchisement?

 Giovanni Capoccia 05:52

-Yes, turnout in Italy used to be very high, in past decades in the beginning of the Italian Republic was in the 90s.
-And he stayed relatively higher than many other European countries, I should say the decline of turnout is a common phenomenon across western democracies, it’s not just typical of Italy.
-So if anything easily goes higher than many others, but this doesn’t change the fact that over the last nine years, that is to say, since the 2013, elections, turnout has declined by almost 15%.
+Yes, turnout in Italy used to be very high in past decades.
+In the beginning of the Italian Republic it was in the 90s, and it stayed relatively higher than in many other European countries.
+I should say the decline of turnout is a common phenomenon across western democracies, it’s not just typical of Italy.
+So if anything it is still higher than many other countries, but this doesn’t change the fact that over the last nine years, that is to say since the 2013 elections, turnout has declined by almost 15%.
 And that is quite striking.
-Now, what can be done to increase to read, to bring people back to vote.
-So now what can be done to be bring people back to believing in politics and democratic politics and therefore to turn out to vote?
-Well, one thing that changed in the last two decades in Italy is the collapse of the party organisations.
-That is to say, people were in general mobilised and socialised.
-Even in the early years of their in the early decades of the Republic, by large parties that have very deep roots in society.
-These parties have been swept away guess by corruption scandals, in the early 90s.
-But there were deeper reasons for that.
+Now, what can be done to increase turnout, to bring people back to vote?
+What can be done to be bring people back to believing in politics, democratic politics, and therefore to turn out to vote?
+Well, one thing that changed in the last two decades in Italy is the collapse of party organisations.
+That is to say, people were in general mobilised and socialised, in the early years, in the early decades of the Republic, by large parties that had very deep roots in society.
+These parties have been swept away by corruption scandals, in the early 90s, although there were deeper reasons for that.
 But they haven’t been replaced by other parties that have a similar territorial consolidation.
 The only exception to this was the Lega.
-The northern League at some point was the oldest Italian part.
-Once the old Italian parties have been swept away the relatively new Lega was the most the oldest and most rooted in society in the north, especially Italian part.
-Now also the Lega seems to have been in crisis.
-This excessive electoral politics that I mentioned at the beginning of this conversation, shows that vote is not really guided by parties, local action and local contact with citizens, but he’s driven by media or perhaps the will of people to vote for whoever is different from the previous people that were there before and obviously why some while some people might do that, other people might simply believe that is no longer worth to turn out.
+The Northern League at some point was the oldest Italian party.
+Once the old Italian parties had been swept away the relatively new Lega was the oldest and most rooted in society in the north especially, Italian party.
+Now also the Lega seems to be in crisis.
+The excessive electoral politics that I mentioned at the beginning of this conversation, shows that vote is not really guided by parties, local action and local contact with citizens, but it’s driven by media or perhaps the will of people to vote for whoever is different from the previous people that were there before, and obviously while some people might do that, other people might simply believe that is no longer worth to turn out.